BlakeTacklind/Card-Games-Server-Client/README.md

 - add cheat prevention (game rules)
 - add friends system
 - add filter for new game page

+## To Learn

 - better history management (certain variables also held in history)
+- expose functions of children (react router).
+Used in message handleing
+- sharing data in python server
+- communication between websocket handlers